acoomans/prvsn/README.md

 2. sending the package over ssh
 3. running the package over ssh

+example:

     prvsn remote -b path/to/runbook -r role1,role2 -n myhostname -u myuser

+Additionally, ssh public key will be installed on the remote host (if no key is present, one is created).
+To disable this behavior, use '--no-copy-keys'.

+`--sudo` can be used to provision as root (on the remote host).